 I wanted to act.
 I wanted to do something.
 Isn’t that what women today did?
 They didn’t sit back and take crap from their wayward spouses.

 I’d pick up the phone to call a divorce lawyer, and a tiny voice would whisper to me: “Be still and know I am God…”

 Truth is, sometimes it takes more strength to be still than it does to act.
 I didn’t have that strength myself.
 It took supernatural strength to sit tight for four years and wait on God to act on my behalf.

 And boy, did He ever act.

-We’re actually in our seventh year of recovery and I must say this end of the road is much better than the beginning.
+We’re actually in our eighth year of recovery and I must say this end of the road is much better than the beginning.
 The years of support groups and counseling were inestimable and irreplaceable, but they could never have been enough without God.